LycoKodo/1831E/README.md

-# Welcome To Team 1831E's Autonomous Repo!
+# Welcome To Team 1831E's Code Repo! 🔥🚀

 Welcome Adventurer!
 This repository contains all the code and related documentation for our robotics projects, developed for VEX Robotics competitions.